nkierpiec/terraform-infra/terraform-compute/README.md

 ## Description

-This will create the cluster used to host the Watch-It app.
+This will create the cluster used to host the app.